Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Vinegar was used by health practitioners long before the introduction of our modern medicines.
 Even Hippocrates, the father of medicine, prescribed it.
 Roman soldiers knew about it and mixed it with their water.

-It is not a new method of taking care of dog health issues but for many it is unheard of.
-Even a natural dog practitioner like Bruce Fogle does not mention vinegar in his book “Natural Dog Care”, despite discussing traditional Chinese medicine, acupuncture, aroma therapy, homeopathy, and even Bach remedies.
+It is not a new method of taking care of canine health issues, but for many, it is unheard of.
+Even a natural dog practitioner like Bruce Fogle does not mention vinegar in his book Natural Dog Care, despite discussing traditional Chinese medicine, acupuncture, aromatherapy, homeopathy, and even Bach remedies.

 Since drug companies cannot patent this product and make a profit out of marketing, research projects have not been funded and the veterinary colleges do not include courses about the use of apple cider vinegar.

 So should you be giving it to your dog?
 Is apple cider vinegar (ACV) any good?
 I think so, and I will give you some good reasons to try it.

 Reasons to Use Apple Cider Vinegar on Dogs

 There is no good data available, but ACV users claim that it:

 - Makes their dog's immune system stronger.
 This is very hard to prove or disprove but if it is true, ACV may help fight off some infections that you were never aware of.

 - Helps with the prevention of fleas.
 There are reports of this product working very well if sprayed on the coat like regular vinegar.
 Put it in a spray bottle and apply to the coat after bathing but be sure to avoid the eyes.

 - Controls and eliminates intestinal parasites.
 To work in this way, ACV has to be added to the drinking water.